ilyas-bekmuratov/obsidian-git-sync/Ad-game/ad-game design doc.md

 	- can be purchased in the pause menu
 	- higher quality gives an option to buy "another player's save file" instead of yours for extra money
 	- the save file can be launched the next time the game turns on
+- trash recycling services
+	- empties the trash can
+	- 1 time purchase that gives $ for each box from the trash
+	- higher quality - more $
 - Daily Bonus
     - Gives a choice between (+10 sec for boss a day or a discount on the type of product for the whole day).
 - *0.1* Dating Site/Social Network